Saturday, January 30, 2016

 Goldrunner

 I've always loved Gold Runner which is a technical masterpiece by legend, Steve Bak.
-He proved when in the hands of a talented programmer, the Atari ST is more than capable to produce wondrous results.
-Other (lame) programmers would whine and complain but Mr Bak simply got the job done perfectly each and every time.
+He proved when in the hands of a talented programmer, the Atari ST is more than capable of producing wondrous results.
+Other (lame) programmers would whine and complain, but Mr Bak simply got the job done.
+Perfectly each and every time I might add.

 Good news - Peter Putnik has updated Goldrunner for hard drive installation and an option to disable the speech!!
 All you gotta do is press the F3 key so clickety-click and download this sweet update to the ST classic.